Last updated 1 August 2018

-De facto couples (including same-sex couples) can leave property to each other in their will and can appoint each other in a power of attorney or statutory health authority.
-De facto couples (including same-sex couples) are considered spouses under laws about wills, which are called intestacy rules (for more information on wills see the Wills and Estates chapter).
+Married same-sex couples and couples in a de facto relationship or civil partnership can leave property to each other in their will and can appoint each other in a power of attorney or statutory health authority.
+De facto couples and parties of a civil partnership are considered spouses under laws about wills, which are called intestacy rules.
+For example, if there is only one surviving spouse, the spouse is entitled to the whole of the residuary estate.
+If there is more than one surviving spouse, they are entitled to the whole of the residuary estate in accordance with s 36 of the Succession Act 1981 (Qld) (Succession Act) (sch 2 pt 1 Succession Act) (for more information on wills see the Wills and Estates chapter).

 Furthermore, under the Succession Act, a person can make an application for maintenance from the estate of a deceased person if they are that deceased person’s spouse.
 Again, s 5AA of the Succession Act makes it clear that the definition of ‘spouse’ includes parties to a marriage, a de facto relationship or a civil partnership, and that the gender of the party is irrelevant.

 In Queensland, the Succession Act provides that a will is automatically revoked by the marriage of the testator (s 14(1)).
 However, a will that is stated to be made in contemplation of marriage generally is not revoked by the solemnisation of a marriage of the testator (s 14(3)(a)).